 All the tested passive strategies for heating had a measurable impact in isolation, with the more effective options like adding bedding having almost a 4°C heating effect.
 Among low-energy strategies, the highest effect came from the heated blanket (~4.5°C), followed by the hydro-powered mattress pad (~2°C), and then the electric mattress pad (~1°C).
 The electric mattress was tested at low settings.
 The hot water bottle had a significantly lower effect, likely because it is a highly localized strategy and the water temperature was set relatively low (36°C).
 Combining the passive strategies led to a heating effect close to 6°C. The magnitude of the heating effect is similar between passive and low-energy strategies, meaning individuals could select the most appropriate strategy depending on their circumstances.
 For example, someone with back problems may not be able to sleep in a fetal position but could consider an electric mattress pad for a similar heating effect.
 An emergency blanket may not be preferred on a day-to-day basis but could be considered under more dire circumstances like a power outage.

+Fig. 2: Application of laboratory results of heating and cooling effects to two historical case studies to model sleep time heat and cold exposure.